 The ACM saw the necessity for this research after talks with the “Vereniging Gasopslag Nederland” (VGN, Dutch Association for Gas storages).
 Dutch gas storages have to pay higher transport costs than their German competitors, according to VGN.
 VGN claims that due to these higher transport costs, margins are lower, which could lead to losses and perhaps to even closures of gas storages.
 The ACM requested KYOS as an independent consultant to evaluate these two statements of VGN:

 KYOS has performed an in-depth analysis with the KyStore model to determine the optimal storage flows of all Dutch storages and (most of the) German storages in storage year 2016, from 1 April 2016 to 1 April 2017.
 In this backtest, on each day the KyStore model ‘knows’ the current inventory level, the spot and forward prices, and the market price volatilities.
 It uses this information to determine the optimal injection or withdrawal.
-Note that the KyStore model is used by a few dozen market players to support their storage trading decisions.
+Note that a few dozen market players use the KyStore model to support their storage trading decisions.

 As stated in the report: “The level of the costs is especially problematic, because market conditions are not good.
-The income of gas storage operations is mainly a function of winter-summer spreads and of spot price volatility in the gas market.
+The income of gas storage operations is mainly a function of winter-summer spreads and of spot price volatility.
 Both are at historically low levels and there is currently no indication that they will rise in the foreseeable future.
 Our estimates show that, on average, both fast-cycle and seasonal storages currently have negative net margins.
-This is partly a result of the depressed market conditions, but also a result of the high transport costs.”
+This is partly a result of the depressed gas market conditions, but also a result of the high transport costs.”

-Only after the long-term agreements with GTS have run out, storage operators effectively have the option to close down operations or (for some of them) connect to the German grid.
-Especially when the termination of the long-term agreements coincides with large maintenance, continuing operations on the Dutch TTF market may no longer be justified.
+Only after the long-term agreements with GTS have run out, storage operators effectively have two options.
+Either close down operations, or (for some of them) connect to the German grid.
+In cases where termination of the long-term agreements coincides with large maintenance, continuing operations on the Dutch TTF market may no longer be justified.

-Such potential withdrawals of storage facilities from the Dutch market are first of all a result of the poor market conditions.
-Furthermore, the implementation of a new European network code (NC TAR) in 2020 will lead to a higher discount on the transport tariffs, from 25% to 50%.
-Therefore, despite the bad business case and the comparatively high levels of transport costs, ACM has decided not to change the transport fees for storage operators in the Dutch market.
+There are a few reasons why storage facilities may potentially withdraw from the Dutch market.
+First of all, because of poor market conditions.
+Secondly, due to the implementation of a new European network code (NC TAR) in 2020.
+This will lead to a higher discount on the transport tariffs, from 25% to 50%.
+Even so, ACM has decided not to change the transport fees for storage operators in the Dutch market.
+Despite compelling arguments like the bad business case and the comparatively high levels of transport costs.

 The full report can be downloaded from the KYOS and ACM website.
 Please feel free to contact us for more information, for example about the methodology (using KyStore), or about the business case of individual storage facilities in the Netherlands, Germany or elsewhere.
 You can leave your details on the form below.